 \item {\bf Getting the quasigeodesic property:} Having Hausdorff leaf space is not enough to deduce the leafwise quasigeodesic property as the horocycle flow shows.
 In our context, we can show that it is enough and we do so in \S \ref{s.Hsdff}.

 \end{itemize}

 The paper is organized as follows: In \S \ref{s.minimalfol} we study general properties of minimal foliations of $T^1S$, in particular getting the consequences of \cite{Matsumoto} that we will use.
 In \S \ref{s.transverse} we show some properties of pairs of transverse foliations, in particular defining and describing the landing property and showing that in some settings it is possible to \emph{push} behavior to nearby leaves.
 In \S \ref{s.Landing}, \S \ref{s.smallvisual} we address landing and the small visual measure property.
-When the leaf space of $\wcG$ is leafwise Hausdorff we show in \S \ref{s.Hsdff} that the foliations must be an Anosov foliation.
+When the leaf space of $\wcG$ is leafwise Hausdorff we show in \S \ref{s.Hsdff} that the foliation $\cG$ must be an Anosov foliation.
 In \S \ref{ss.MatsumotoTsuboi} we revisit the examples from \cite{MatsumotoTsuboi} and describe their properties from the point of view of this paper as well as some possible extensions.
-Finally, in \S\ref{s.dichotomy} we complete the proof of Theorem A. In \S\ref{s.consReeb} we explore further properties that in some sense show that the examples of \cite{MatsumotoTsuboi} are the `only' obstructions for the Anosov behavior.
-In \S\ref{s.partiallyhyperbolic} we study the applications of our result to classification and ergodicity of partially hyperbolic dynamics (we note that to the applications to partial hyperbolicity do not use \S\ref{ss.MatsumotoTsuboi} and \S\ref{s.consReeb} which can be skipped by the reader interested only in the applications to partial hyperbolicity).
+Finally, in \S\ref{s.dichotomy} we complete the proof of Theorem A. In \S\ref{s.consReeb} we explore further properties that in some sense show that the examples of \cite{MatsumotoTsuboi} are in some sense the only possible way to introduce Reeb surfaces.
+In \S\ref{s.partiallyhyperbolic} we study the applications of our result to classification and ergodicity of partially hyperbolic dynamics (we note that the applications to partial hyperbolicity do not use \S\ref{ss.MatsumotoTsuboi} and \S\ref{s.consReeb}, which can be skipped by the reader interested only in the applications to partial hyperbolicity).